canonical/mongodb-operator/CONTRIBUTING.md

 - All enhancements require review before being merged.
 Code review typically examines
     - code quality
     - test coverage
-    - user experience for Juju administrators this charm.
+    - user experience for Juju administrators of this charm.
 - Please help us out in ensuring easy to review branches by rebasing your pull request branch onto the `main` branch.
 This also avoids merge commits and creates a linear Git commit history.